-In the article, "Why It's Time to Change Our Views on Management and the Role of Manager," I underscore the renewed importance of this role in our world of uncertainty and change.
-In this article, I drill down into some of the specific attributes you need to survive and thrive in this role.
+In "Why It's Time to Change Our Views on Management and the Role of Manager," I underscore the renewed importance of this role in our world of uncertainty and change.
+Here, I'll drill down into some of the specific attributes you need to survive and thrive in this role.

 On the surface, the idea of guiding others and getting involved in hiring and employee development sounds exciting and even exotic to some.
 In reality, the role is incredibly demanding and completely focused on supporting and guiding the work of others while meeting the needs of your boss, your boss's boss, and other peers and customers.

-In my article, "Why the Role of Manager Might Be a Mistake for You," I outline a number of the realities of this challenging role that merit consideration before you jump into it.
+"Why the Role of Manager Might Be a Mistake for You" outlines a number of the realities of this challenging role that merit consideration before you jump into it.

 I believe anyone can be a good manager.
 It is a trainable skill as much as it is an inherent ability; as much science as art.
 Here are ten personal attributes that make you a better manager: